 Oseltamivir is a neuraminidase antiviral agent used to treat and prophylaxis influenza virus A (including pandemic H1N1) and B infection.
-Oseltamivir exercises its antiviral function by inhibiting the function of the viral neuraminidase enzyme located on the virus surface, which inhibits host cell budding, viral replication, and infectivity [37].
-According to the CDC, data from clinical trials and observational studies have shown that early antiviral therapy can shorten the length of symptoms of fever and illness, and reduce the risk of other health complications (including pneumonia and respiratory failure).Oseltamivir is being screened against 2019-nCoV and is undergoing clinical trial [40].
+Oseltamivir exercises its antiviral function by inhibiting the function of the viral neuraminidase enzymelocated on the virus surface, which inhibits host cell budding, viral replication, and infectivity [37].
+According to the CDC, data from clinical trials and observational studies have shown that early antiviral therapy can shorten the length of symptoms of fever and illness, and reduce the risk of other health complications (including pneumonia and respiratory failure).
+Oseltamivir is being screened against 2019-nCoV and is undergoing clinical trial [40].
+The authors do not suggest the use of Oseltamivir for COVID-19, as there are no data that suggest in vitro activity of oseltamivir against 2019-nCoV.